MicrosoftDocs/customer-voice/fp-docs/invite-settings.md

 ---
-title: "Survey settings | MicrosoftDocs"
+title: "Survey settings in Microsoft Forms Pro"
-description: "Instructions for updating survey settings in Microsoft Forms Pro"
+description: "Instructions for updating survey settings in Microsoft Forms Pro to control who can respond to your survey and other survey response options"
 keywords: ""
 author: sbmjais
 ms.author: shjais